 So many things are jam-packed in one journey!
 For those of you who are interested in learning and growing, there is some awesome advice coming up!

 Krupa believes that due to the exposure that digital media gives, artists have started receiving recognition and artwork.
-A larger audience is created all together and open space is available for artists to be recognized.
+It is true as a larger audience is created all together and open space is available for artists (the Internet makes everything easy.
+Period.)

 The current focus for Krupa is to spread awareness and bring about a change through her artwork backed by cosmic energy.